-An HSG test answers the question “Are the fallopian tubes are open?”
+An HSG test for blocked tubes answers the question “Are the fallopian tubes are open?”

-When a fallopian tube is blocked, this inhibits the sperm from reaching the egg needed for fertilization during normal conception.
-A hysterosalpingogram, more commonly known as an HSG test, is an x-ray procedure women can use to determine whether the fallopian tubes are open.
+When a fallopian tube is blocked, this inhibits the sperm from reaching the egg.
+This meeting of the egg and sperm is needed for fertilization during normal conception.
+A hysterosalpingogram, more commonly known as an HSG test for blocked tubes, is an x-ray procedure women can use to determine whether the fallopian tubes are open.
 An HSG test can give us important information to detect blockage.

 Sexually transmitted diseases (STDs) can also lead to scarring and cause blocked tubes.
 These types of infections, such as Chlamydia or gonorrhea, can lead to pelvic inflammatory disease (PID) which in turn damages the cilia (tiny hairs lining the fallopian tubes) that help to transport the egg.
 Without normal cilia, the egg may not meet the sperm, or if an egg becomes fertilized, it may not be able to travel to the uterus.
 This can result in an ectopic pregnancy, which can further damage your tube.

 An HSG test is a quick outpatient procedure

 An HSG test for blocked tubes is an outpatient procedure and can be performed at either of our Lafayette or Baton Rouge fertility clinics.
 The entire procedure usually takes less than 10 minutes, can usually be performed at the time of your consult, and you will know your results immediately.